 Before attempting to remove a CRU from the system chassis, make sure to power off the CRU, disconnect communications cables, and then disconnect the power cord.
 Never connect a power cord to a CRU when it is not located within the system chassis.

-Do not disassemble, repair, or alter the server, except as described in the Stratus ftServer 28x0, 48x0, and 68x0 Systems: Operation and Maintenance Guide (R683).
-There is a risk of an electric shock or fire as well as equipment malfunction if you do not observe the instructions in the Stratus ftServer 28x0, 48x0, and 68x0 Systems: Operation and Maintenance Guide (R683).
+Do not disassemble, repair, or alter the server, except as described in the operation and maintenance guide for your system.
+There is a risk of an electric shock or fire as well as equipment malfunction if you do not observe the instructions in the operation and maintenance guide for your system.